Cavite City: Land reclamation

-In the latter part of 1960s or early 1970s, the land adjacent to the San Roque isthmus was reclaimed.
-The new land is now occupied by the San Sebastian College – Recoletos de Cavite and some residential houses.
-The present Cavite City Hall is built where the north tower end of the western wall was, which was already partly reclaimed by 1945.
+In the latter part of the 1960s and early 1970s, the land adjacent to the San Roque isthmus was reclaimed.
+The new land is now occupied by the San Sebastian College – Recoletos de Cavite and some residential homes.
+The present Cavite City Hall is built where the north tower of the old western wall once stood, which was already partly reclaimed by 1945.

 Half of the old port city, including Fort San Felipe, is now occupied by Naval Base Cavite and is closed to the public.
-The old historic core of Cavite is now part of the San Roque district of Cavite City and is referred today as either Fort San Felipe or Porta Vaga.
-The former location of the Porta Vaga gate, the western wall and its towers are now occupied by the Governor Samonte Park.
+The old historic core of Cavite is now part of the San Roque district, and is referred to today as either Fort San Felipe or Porta Vaga.
+The former location of the Porta Vaga Gate, the western wall, and its towers is now occupied by the Governor Samonte Park.